nihilistsumo/Mongoose/README.md

 ```

 ## Usage

-Running the script **run.sh** tests 7 variations with default settings of our project on train dataset and reports the treceval results.
-However if you wish to run a single method with custom parameters, you have to run the generated jar file **Mongoose-0.0.1-SNAPSHOT-jar-with-dependencies.jar** with command line arguments.
-Following is a detailed description of the same.
+1. Running the script **run.sh** tests 7 variations with default settings of our project on train dataset and reports the treceval results.

+2. However if you wish to run a single method with custom parameters, you have to run the generated jar file **Mongoose-0.0.1-SNAPSHOT-jar-with-dependencies.jar** with command line arguments.
+(See details below)

+3. The results are stored in the directory **mongoose-results** which is created in the same directory as the one in which you intall the  prototype.

-Available methods, options and their corresponding arguments:
+### Available methods, options and their corresponding arguments for running jar file:

 1. -p calculates wordnet similarity between all paragraph pairs